-During this quarter Gatwick Airport has facilitated a record number of movements since the onset of the COVID-19 pandemic.
-From the 1st July to 30th September 2022, there were 71,862 aircraft movements in total; a ~14% increase in movements from the last quarter, Q2 2022.
-This value represents ~88% of the movements recorded through the same period in 2019.
-This dramatic increase in activity comes in less than half a year since the re-opening of the South Terminal and is a testament to the hard work of all the teams in the Gatwick family across the airport this summer.
+During this quarter, Gatwick Airport facilitated over double the number of movements recorded in the same period of 2021.
+However, this was the first quarter in over a year of consecutive quarterly movements increases to operate fewer movements than the previous quarter, indicating a gradual return to the normal tempo of seasonal traffic before the start of the COVID-19 pandemic.
+By the end of 2022, 217,524 movements had been operated at Gatwick Airport, this was ~76% of the annual total for 2019.
+From the 1st October to 31st December 2022, there were 55,146 aircraft movements, which represented ~86% of the movements recorded through the same period in 2019.
+This dramatic increase in activity comes in less than a year since the re-opening of the South Terminal and is a testament to the hard work of all the teams in the Gatwick family across the airport this year.